Master of Science in Biomedical Informatics

 Does the MScBMI program accept transfer credits from other universities?

 We do not accept transfer credits from other universities.
 However, in some cases, required courses may be waived if a student has taken a similar course previously.
 Students who waive out of a class must identify an additional elective to take in place of the waived course.
-Also, students who have taken MScBMI courses in the University of Chicago’s Graduate-Student-At-Large Program can transfer up to three courses to the MScBMI degree if admitted to the program.
+Also, students who have taken MScBMI courses in the University of Chicago’s Graduate-Student-At-Large Program can transfer one course to the MScBMI degree if admitted to the program.
 This is subject to the approval of the program administration.

 Are there any prerequisites for admission to the Program?